“I’m worse at what I do best and for this gift, I feel blessed”

 Makes 1 big salad

-Place the baby spinach in a large bowl.
-Sprinkle half of the turkey over the spinach.
-Place the black bean & corn salad in the center in a neat pile.
-Sprinkle remaining turkey and feta over the salad.
-Finish with croutons, sea salt & Aleppo pepper.
+Place the slaw in a large bowl and make a well in the center.
+Sprinkle in 1/4 of the cheese and tortilla strips.
+Place the black bean & corn salad in the center well in a neat pile.
+Sprinkle the remaining tortilla strips and cheddar over the top.
+Finish with some scallions and Rock Candy jalapenos.
+Add a few dashes of your favorite hot sauce if you want it spicy.

 BLACK BEAN & CORN TACO SALAD